fpietrosanti/kaspersky-risks/README.md

 In order to assess the risks of coercion from Russian Government of Russian Management, Owners, R&S and Technical Operations we have to evaluate whenever Kaspersky is a Russian Company or not:
 * Is Kaspersky a company who's Directors and Owners lives in Russia?
 Yes
 * Is Kaspersky a company who's majority of employee lives in russia?
 Yes
-* Is Kaspersky main market Russia?
-Yes* (According to Deposited Balancesheet roughly more than 40% of Credit is "CIS and Baltic")
 * Is the Kaspersky UK holding company fully owned and fully managed (directors) by Russian Resident and Russian Citizens?
 Yes
+* Is Kaspersky main market Russia?
+Yes* (According to [Deposited Balancesheet](https://twitter.com/fpietrosanti/status/1505509077132226561?s=20&t=92u84NnRqWf70NdPSFf6pw) roughly more than 40% of Commercial Credit is "CIS and Baltic" area)

 Starting from the assumption above, Kaspersky is a Russian Company that can be victim of coercion from Russian Government.

-Note: Also Apple and Google has been victim of coercion from Russian Government, with Moscow based executive being harrassed by the FSB up until they required their U.S. employee to remove the Navalny app https://www.nytimes.com/2021/09/17/world/europe/russia-navalny-app-election.html
+Note: Also Apple and Google has been victim of coercion from Russian Government, with Moscow based executive being harrassed by the FSB up until they successfully obtained their U.S. employee [forcefully removal the Navalny app](https://www.nytimes.com/2021/09/17/world/europe/russia-navalny-app-election.html)